 Example: Baby Matching Game

-With small magnets, I put the game on my whiteboard.
+With small refrigerator magnets, I put the game up on the whiteboard.
 Each person is asked to choose a number.
 I turn the card and leave the photo showing.
 As the game goes along, I ask if there are any cards showing that match each other (if someone hasn’t already spotted a match).
 Do this until all cards are matched.

 - Play with a smaller set such as 8 cards/4 matches and don’t leave cards showing.